guilindner/VortexFitting/docs/tutorial.rst

 will produce a 300x300 mesh, in a file named *testGenerate.nc*.

-Converting netCDF to ASCII (and vice-versa)
+Converting NetCDF to ASCII (and vice-versa)
 -------------------------------------------

 If for any reason you need to convert a netCDF file to a text format (ASCII), the